15 Digital Marketing Metrics to Focus On for Business Growth

 The reason why you need to keep track of digital marketing metrics is because you ultimately want your marketing to yield positive results.

-Each marketing channel you use to promote your business should help you get a better ROI.
+Each type of marketing channel you use to promote your business should help you get a better ROI.

 If it isn’t working, it either should be improved or chucked altogether.